Schlüter-KERDI-SHOWER-TT Sloped tray for intermediate or off-centre point drainage

-The sloped trays are available in various dimensions for centre and off-centre placement of the matching floor drain system.
+The sloped trays are available in various dimensions for intermediate and off-centre placement of the matching floor drain system.
 The associated floor drain system Schlüter-KERDI-DRAIN-BASE can be purchased as a set.
 Depending on the local conditions of the construction site, other variants of Schlüter-KERDI-DRAIN may be suitable as well.
 Various sets of the bonded waterproofing membrane Schlüter-KERDI are available for waterproofing the wall areas.

 The shower trays feature the necessary slope for the drainage points.

-The available tray dimensions for a centre drain include:
+The available base dimensions include:

 - 91.5 x 91.5 cm